A distributed, high-throughput and highly scalable messaging system

 CKafka can work seamlessly with EMR to build a complete log analysis system.
 Logs are first collected by the agent deployed on the client, and the data is aggregated to CKafka.
 The data is then computed and consumed multiple times by the backend big data suite such as Spark, and the original logs are cleaned, stored or graphically displayed.

 CKafka can be used together with Stream Compute Service (SCS) for real-time/offline data processing and exception detection to meet the needs of different scenarios:

-Real-time data is analyzed and displayed and exceptions are detected for quick locating of system issues.
+Real-time data is analyzed and displayed and exceptions are detected to quickly locate system issues.

-Historical consumption data is stored and analyzed offline for secondary processing of data and generation of trend reports.
+Historical consumption data is stored and analyzed offline for secondary data processing and trend report generation.

 CKafka supports two billing modes: pay-as-you-go and monthly subscription.
-For more information, see Billing Description.
+For more information, see Billing Overview.